 Community scientists contribute to field data collection for a local Pacific green sea turtles as volunteers with the Southern California Sea Turtle Monitoring Project.

-The San Gabriel watershed is a unique, urban watershed in Los Angeles County with a special feature: it is the northernmost known home for Pacific green sea turtles (Chelonia mydas).
-The Aquarium of the Pacific has teamed up with the Los Cerritos Wetlands Authority, Tidal Influence, and NOAA Fisheries conservation and wildlife management groups in order to learn more about this population of sea turtles.
-Citizen scientists volunteer with the Aquarium of the Pacific to collect observational data on these turtles through the Southern California Sea Turtle Monitoring Project.
+The San Gabriel watershed is a unique urban watershed in Los Angeles County with a special feature: It is the northernmost known home for Pacific green sea turtles (Chelonia mydas).
+The Aquarium of the Pacific has teamed up with the Los Cerritos Wetlands Authority, Tidal Influence, and NOAA Fisheries conservation and wildlife management groups to learn more about this population of sea turtles.
+Community scientists volunteer with the Aquarium of the Pacific to collect observational data on these turtles through the Southern California Sea Turtle Monitoring Project.

 This program provides an exciting opportunity for individuals to participate in helping scientists better understand this local population of Pacific green sea turtles.

 Pacific green sea turtles are protected under state and federal law.
-You can help the sea turtles and other species living in the river by participating in neighborhood cleanups in their local communities, by joining wetlands habitat restoration projects, or by participating as volunteers with the Aquarium of the Pacific.
-If you notice a sea turtle in distress, please report observations of injured or entangled turtles by calling 562-506-4315.
+You can help the sea turtles and other species living in the river by participating in neighborhood clean-ups in local communities, by joining wetlands habitat restoration projects, or by participating as volunteers with the Aquarium of the Pacific.
+If you notice a sea turtle in distress, please report observations of injured or entangled turtles by calling (562) 506-4315.